 (h) Additional Termination Event will apply.
 The following will each constitute an Additional Termination Event with respect to Party B:

-If in any twelve (12) month period the Net Asset Value of Party B declines by more than 50 %.
+If in any twelve (12) month period the Net Asset Value of Party B’ Credit Support Provider declines by more than 50 %.

-If the ratio of its Liabilities to Net Asset Value is more than 10 to 1.

-If its Net Asset Value falls below U.S. $100,000,000.
+If its Credit Support Provider’s Net Asset Value falls below U.S. $100,000,000.

+The Manager of Party B's Credit Support Provider ceases to be either Nicholas Maounis or.
+Donald Sussman and an alternate Manager acceptable to Enron has not assumed the responsibilities of Manager.

-If the Manager resigns, is terminated or is otherwise incapacitated for a period exceeding one month.
+In the event there exists one Manager of Party B's Credit Support Provider, if the Manager resigns, is terminated, or is otherwise incapacitated for a period exceeding one month.
+In the event there exists more than one Manager of Party B's Guarantor, if for a coincident period of one month, all of the Managers have resigned, been terminated, or have otherwise been incapacitated.

+If Party B ceases to be controlled by Party B's Credit Support Provider.

-If the Management Agreement is terminated by either the Manager or Party B (including breach of the Management Agreement or the Investment Policy).(i) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.
+(i) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.

 Part 2.
 Tax Representations.